Minnesota State Council History

 Co-habitation, abortion, pro-life, terrorism, oil spills, rain forest destruction, global warming, ozone layer depletion, threatened species, hijacking…..these were familiar terms in newspaper headlines, evening news on TV, on the radio and the subject of many political debates.
 A global economy was developing, the Midwest no longer was the breadbasket of the world and the U.S. and Russia were no longer alone in having nuclear weapons A shortage of priests was becoming a major concern in many dioceses.
 All these changes concerns and problems did not keep the Knights of Columbus from chartering 33 more councils and reaching an all-time membership high of 47,257 in 1990.
 Gayne J. Maloney served as Supreme Director from 1987 through 1993.

 After 100 years, Minnesota was once again witnessing an influx of immigrants.
 This time it was not white Europeans with different languages but similar cultures.
 The new immigrants were diverse in background and language and were Hispanics, Hmong, Simoleans and Vietnamese.
 However, they came for the same reasons as their predecessors 100 years before.
 They came to find work, they came to raise families, they came to have freedom.
 This tenth decade for the State Council was a time when there was a shortage of priests, priests were assigned to more than one church, priests were extending their retirement dates, many older churches needed considerable maintenance and many churches were not handicapped accessible to meet the needs older parishioners.
 Also, volunteerism was decreasing in most organizations and finding volunteers was becoming a full-time job for many nonprofit organizations.
 This also was a time of economic turmoil with corporate take overs, downsizing and a corporate focus on profit with little concern for the employees.
 Twenty-two new councils were chartered during this time period.
 The 1999 Supreme Convention was hosted by the Minnesota State Council with the assistance of 234 councils.
 The convention was held August 3-5 in Minneapolis with the Hilton Hotel in downtown Minneapolis being the convention headquarters.
 The Minneapolis Convention Center was used for the convention Mass and the Hilton Hotel was the site for the States Dinner.
 The Supreme Chaplain was the Most Reverend Thomas V. Daily, D.D. and Virgil Dechant was the Supreme Knight.
 Matt Brletich was State Deputy and Msgr.
 Patrick McDowell from Duluth was the State Chaplain.
-Past State Deputy John Bachand offed for the visitors including tours to the Mayo Clinic, Duluth and the Mall of America.
+Past State Deputy John Bachand was the convention chairman and he offered for visitors tours to the Mayo Clinic, Duluth and the Mall of America.
 The convention was well attended and many compliments were received regarding the well organized events.
 One of the convention highlights was the attendance of the Mass by many Priests, Bishops and by 86 Cardinals.
 Archbishop Harry J. Flynn gave the homily at the convention Mass.

 There were 28 new councils formed during this time period.